What is interoperability?

 So, a developer has to go into the source code and translate that language to fit the ecosystem that they want that innovation to exist in.
 This takes a lot of work.

 What is not happening is an easy way to share the technological innovations that might exist in each blockchain.
 They are isolated and hard to get to.

 In an interoperable system, there would be no need for a human translator, but rather there would be a technological one that could share that information between each blockchain, so that any new innovation can be easily accessible and used by every other blockchain.

 In other words, interoperability will speed up progress.

-There are at least 11 projects looking to create a “blockchain of blockchains,” where they would be able to bridge the gaps between each ecosystem and allow for the sharing of each ledger’s information.
+There are at least 11 projects looking to create an interoperable system, which would bridge the gaps between each ecosystem and allow for the sharing of each ledger’s information.

 Also, successfully creating this type of interoperable distributed ledger system is hard work and will require time.

 Neither of these challenges are avoidable.
 They are simply part of the nature of the work that is being done.
 The only thing we investors can do is cast our bets and be patient.

 - The Struggle Between Banks and Crypto Exchanges - October 29, 2018